ClementNerma/Rave/docs/books/hybrid.md

 ## Packages

-In SilverNight, packages are simply a couple formed by a _package file_ and a _package source code_.
-It is usually formed by a folder, with a `package.yaml` as the package file, and an `index.sn` file as its source code - though their can be additional source code files.
+In SilverNight, packages are formed by a _package file_ and one or more _modules file_.
+It located in a specific folder, with a `package.toml` as the package file, and `*.sn` files as its modules' source code - though their can be additional source files.

 ### Creating a package

 First, create a new folder (with any name you want).
-Inside of it, create a `main.sn` and open it in your favorite code editor: this will be our program's main file.
+Inside of it, create a `main.sn` file and open it in your favorite code editor: this will be our program's main file.
 Now, create a `_packages` folder, and inside it a `test_package` folder.
-Create a `package.toml` file and an `index.sn` file, open them in the same code editor.
+Create a `package.toml` file and an `names.sn` file, open them in the same code editor.

 `main.sn` will be our main program, which will be ran.
 The two other files will constitute the _package_ we will use.